MicrosoftDocs/azure-docs/articles/azure-functions/functions-how-to-azure-devops.md

   If your team already has one, then make sure you're an administrator of the Azure DevOps project that you want to use.

 * An ability to run pipelines on Microsoft-hosted agents.
 You can either purchase a [parallel job](/azure/devops/licensing/concurrent-jobs.md) or you can request a free tier.
 To request a free tier, follow the instructions in [this article](/azure/devops/licensing/concurrent-jobs.md).
-Please note that it may take us 2-3 business days to grant the free tier.
+Note that it may take us 2-3 business days to grant the free tier.

 ## Create your Function app